 The implications of personal information distortion are significant considering so much marketing and advertising is based on much of the information provided voluntarily by consumers.

-2018 will find companies which conduct business on the internet paying more attention to on-line registration and improving the vetting of user information.
+2019 will find companies which conduct business on the internet paying more attention to on-line registration and, if possible, improving the vetting of user information.